- Join a pharmacy school ranked in the world top 10 (QS World University Rankings by Subject, 2019)

 - What type of placement you would like to be considered for (Biosciences, Drug Metabolism and Pharmacokinetics (DMPK), or Synthetic Organic Chemistry)

 The interview will include a technical component, which will involve questions relating to your selected placement preference(s).
 In the case of a synthetic organic chemistry placement, questions will focus on theoretical organic chemistry, synthesis and retrosynthesis.
-Interview dates are to be confirmed, however are likely to take place in early July.
-Offer-holders will be expected to accept their offer within a specified deadline.

 To secure your place, you will need to pay a £2000 deposit.
 This will form part of your conditional offer as there are a limited number of placements offered in advance by providers.
 Once the deposit is paid and any other offer conditions are met, your place on the course is guaranteed.
 The deposit will be used to offset your tuition fee for the first year.

 If you are unable to secure a place on the two-year course, after meeting initial eligibility criteria, you will be guaranteed an offer for the one-year course (accredited by the Royal Society of Chemistry).
-This course incorporates the same high quality taught module component but replaces the industrial placement year with a three-month research project at the University.